Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 Moonshot AI: Founded by Yang Zhilin and Tsinghua researchers with backgrounds at Google Brain and Meta AI.
 The emphasis on long-context, agentic workflows, and multimodal integration reflects product-building experience—shipping tools people actually use.

-Market positioning converged in 2026.
+Market positioning I observed in 2025-2026.
 DeepSeek R1's January 2025 release (detailed in my analysis of the NVIDIA crash week) established China as an open-weights contender.
-Kimi K2's July 2025 release validated the ecosystem's depth—multiple Chinese labs capable of frontier-scale models.
+Kimi K2's July 2025 release validated the ecosystem's depth—multiple Chinese labs capable of frontier-scale models I can direct work to.

 |---|---|---|